Gilcrease Museum: Helmerich Center

 The Helmerich Center for American Research at Gilcrease Museum is an archival center on the museum grounds that permits researchers to access the many rare documents housed at the museum.
 These items may only be used in the Reading Room, an environmentally controlled, secure area, designed to protect them against loss or damage.
 (Note: The museum houses approximately 100,000 rare books, documents, maps and unpublished works.)
 The documents themselves are stored in a hardened concrete structure that was designed to protect them from severe weather events like tornadoes.
 The secured connector passage between the Reading Room and the document storage area was inspired by the "Vasari Corridor" in Florence, Italy.
 The same structure that contains the Reading Room also contains the Great Hall, which is used for many purposes, such as fund raising events, conferences, and short-term gallery displays.
 The center was designed by Hastings & Chivetta, completed in 2014, contains 32000 sqft of space and cost approximately $14 million to construct.

-Gilcrease gardens

-Gilcrease Museum's gardens draw thousands of visitors a year.

-Using the Gilcrease collections as a guide, themed gardens have been developed on twenty-three of the museum's 460 acre.
-These gardens enhance the museum's collections by reflecting gardening styles and techniques from four time periods in the American West: Pre-Columbian, Pioneer, Colonial, Victorian, as well as a rock garden.

-Gilcrease is the only known art museum to have these educational and inspirational gardens on one site nestled in the Osage Hills.
-Special garden tours are available by appointment.
+NAGPRA

+Gilcrease Museum values and prioritizes relationships with Native Nations by investing in and supporting NAGPRA (The Native American Graves Protection and Repatriation Act) compliance and repatriation efforts and by stewarding its collection with respect, awareness, and humility with guidance from communities.
+Gilcrease sees this collaborative and community-centric work as an opportunity to deepen and share knowledge and experiences and better care for and respect items, their cultures, and the contemporary peoples who maintain connections to them.

+Gilcrease Museum submitted an Inventory and Summary, as required, back in the 1990s.
+Gilcrease’s first repatriation took place in 2006.
+The second in 2010, and then again in 2016.
+All of these were reactive to claims the Museum received from those tribes.

+Since 2016, Gilcrease has maintained a more proactive approach to NAGPRA and actively invites tribes to participate in consultation.

+Gilcrease is actively consulting with over 75 Native Nations from throughout the United States on the repatriation of ancestral human remains, funerary items, sacred objects, and objects of cultural patrimony.

+Outdoor Landscaping

+Gilcrease is working with Michael Van Valkenburgh, (MVVA) a landscape architect to reimagine the landscape surrounding the museum.
+The goals of this project are to: